 Site 1: Sheep Mountain, Wyoming

 I shared many pictures from this site before (see: Hiking through the Jurassic Period in Wyoming).
-Below is a picture I took that I annotated to show where my sons and I collected fossils.
+Below is a picture I took that I have annotated to show where my sons and I collected fossils.

 Below is a picture of the surface shown on the left side of the picture above.
 These are Gryphaea fossils which are a bivalve clam.

 Below is a picture of the ground representing what we saw on the other side of the ravine in the first picture.
-These are fragments of a flat bivalve shell – not Gryphaeae – and remains – called Belemnites – of an extinct squid.
+These are fragments of a flat bivalve shell—not Gryphaeae —and remains—called Belemnites—of an extinct squid.
 In my post about hiking through the Jurassic I talked about these Belemnites in more detail.

 Site 2: Red Gulch Region

 Below is a picture I took after climbing a large hill overlooking the Red Gulch dinosaur trackway site.
 A few weeks ago I wrote about the Dinosaur tracks found here and the other fossils in the immediate vicinity (see: Walking in the Footprints of Giants).
 Just above the dinosaur tracks in hard limestone rock are several dozen feet of soft shales that are loaded with Gryphaea clam shells.
 In the picture below I have indicated the general area where Gryphaea fossils can be found in great abundance eroded out of the rock and sitting on the surface.
-As I climbed the hill above these rocks I encountered rock with no discernible fossils and then I came upon a portion of a hill-side that was covered with fossils.
+As I climbed the hill above these rocks I encountered rock with no discernible (i.e. visible to the naked eye) fossils and then I came upon a portion of a hill-side that was covered with fossils.

 Below is a picture of the hillside covered with pieces of bivalve shells and Belemnites.
 Does that sound familiar?
-I saw the same fossils in the same order at the location on Sheep Mountain but I am about 20 miles from that site here at Red Gulch.
+I saw the same fossils in the same order at the location on Sheep Mountain but I was about 20 miles from that site here at Red Gulch.